diego-ruben-cruz/CS152-HomeRepo-Spring-2023/RegexRiot/RegexRiot_Project-Report.md

                 .times(2);
 ```

 ## Future Work and Concluding Statements

 _Conclude your report with a discussion of potential future work for your utility library.
 This could include new features, bug fixes, or improvements to existing functionality._

 RegexRiot has been released as a `.jar` package that is immediately available on GitHub along with the entirety of the source code which prospective users can download and build on their local machines.

 Future releases may be present in the form of a public Maven repository, or an entirely different approach can be used and perhaps a package manager could be made.
 However, it remains to be seen whether a package manager would be necessary for a library of such scope.

-RegexRiot is an open-source software, and
+RegexRiot is an open-source software, and as such, we invite others to build it from source, and contribute to improve upon it.